-In our upcoming webinar, “Tackling Component Swapping Reliability Concerns in Current Supply Chain Environments,” you can learn more about how to mitigate reliability risks due to part shortages and component swapping.
+In our on-demand webinar, “Tackling Component Swapping Reliability Concerns in Current Supply Chain Environments,” you can learn more about how to mitigate reliability risks due to part shortages and component swapping.

 1. “GM's Mike Anderson touts virtual design for vehicles,” Rubber News, Sept.
 2, 2021 (subscription required)